GenomicsAotearoa/long-read-assembly/docs/pages/day3b_assembly_cleanup_annotation.md

         chm13.fa
     ```

-!!! info "What do each of these options do ?"
+??? info "What do each of these options do?"

     `-p` specifies the number of threads to use.